 More and more users are having problems with eye strain due to the amount of time they spend in front of screens.
 It’s not surprising when you consider our modern lifestyles (staring at the TV, computer, smartphone, tablet, etc.).
 Eye protection mode, as Huawei calls it, is an effective way to reduce blue light.
 It has a negative impact on sleep as it disturbs the production of melatonin, an essential sleep hormone.
 Fortunately, there are ways to reduce your exposure to blue light, either in your smartphone's default settings, or via a blue light filter app.

 How to activate night mode as a default setting

 Recognizing the importance of this mode, Google decided to integrate it into older versions of Android such as Android Oreo.
 The latest, Android 10, also has the night mode function.
 So long as your phone has reasonably up-to-date software, you can enable night mode like so.

 - To activate it, just go to Settings > Display > Night Light

 - You can also configure it so that Night Light will turn off automatically at certain times

-A number of manufacturers aren’t waiting around for the next Nougat update to introduce a Night Mode on some of their phones.
-This is the case for Honor, Huawei, Asus, OnePlus, Samsung…Ggenerally, all you need to do is just go to Settings or the shortcuts to activate it.
+Other manufacturers aren’t waiting around for the next Android update to introduce a Night Mode or Blue Light Filter on some of their phones.
+This is the case for Honor, Huawei, Asus, OnePlus, Samsung… generally, all you need to do is just go to Settings (then usually Display) or the shortcuts to activate it.

 At the moment there are a number of apps available on Google Play that allow you to achieve the same result.
 One of the most popular ones around at the moment is Bluelight Filter.
-It has the same functionalities as those you find on Android, with more new options such as selecting the filter color from seven available shades, shortcuts on the home screen, a notification widget on the screen and an activation time schedule.
+It has the same functionalities as those you find on Android, with even more options - selecting the filter color from seven available shades, shortcuts on the home screen, a notification widget and an activation time schedule.